 As I draw closer I know that many of these campers below have large ice chests filled with cold beer, adding to my sense of anticipation.

 Success!
 Celebratory dinner at Malibu Seafood.

 Information about the BBT: The official pdf is already a bit dated.
-A second helpful trip report can be found here.
+Additional helpful trip reports can be found here and here.
 I cached water the day before I left in three places where the Topanga Canyon, Yerba Buena and Kanaan Dune roads intersect the trail.
 The longest stretch with no water is between the Tapia trailhead and the Danielson Ranch, which is also the highest and possibly the hottest portion of the trail.
 Although Trippet Ranch offers water, one can also walk a short distance down the Topanga Canyon Road crossing for food.
 I advise some advance map research and possibly the use of a GPX track as the trail is not well marked.
 I enjoyed the trip and plan to walk it annually as a spring tune-up.